DC Discussion Group

 ICH Q12 | April 9 15:00 EDT | Rockville, MD

-Join us in-person on April 9 for a focused discussion on ICH Q12 featuring panelists from government and industry and to network with DC-area CASSS members.
-Registration for this free opportunity and more information will be available soon.
+Join us in-person on April 9 for a focused discussion on ICH Q12 featuring panelists from government and industry, including Andrew Chang, Novo Nordisk Inc. Network with DC-area CASSS members.
+Registration for this free opportunity will close April 7.

 Location: